stormasm/ghw-doc/ghw.md

 [Next.js](https://nextjs.org/) at the core for driving its routing.

-Initially, I thought ok, I want to build a Material-UI drawer system that uses Create-React-App (CRA) instead of Next.js.
+Initially, I thought ok, I want to build a Material-UI drawer system that uses **Create React App** (CRA) instead of Next.js.
 At the time, I was relatively new to using Material-UI and thought "oh this would be easy".
 Turns out it was more tricky than I initially thought and it ended up taking me days to really come up with a solution I was happy with.

 So saving people time on just this one simple concept seemed like something